asnary-amgho/photel/README.md

-# Photel - Secure Screenshot Uploader for Telegram
+# scrtel - Secure Screenshot Uploader for Telegram

 ## Overview
-Photel is a secure, cross-platform application that automatically captures screenshots and uploads them to Telegram with robust encryption and reliability features.
+scrtel is a secure, cross-platform application that automatically captures screenshots and uploads them to Telegram with robust encryption and reliability features.
 Designed for both technical and non-technical users.

 ## Key Features 🔑
 - **Military-Grade Encryption 🔒**